 In addition to this the licensed driver is required to wear an identity badge showing the driver’s licence number, an ID photo, and licence expiry date.

-If you would like to become a licensed driver there are several checks which you will have to pass, with separate fees payable for each of the checks.
-All new applicants must consent to and satisfy:
+If you would like to become a licensed driver there are several checks and a college course which you will have to pass, with separate fees payable for each of the checks:

-If you would like to licence a vehicle as either a hackney carriage or private hire vehicle, the vehicle must meet the requirements of the standard MOT test as well as additional measures laid down by the Council and set out in our Manual of Inspection Standards (copies are available from us on request).
+If you would like to licence a vehicle as either a hackney carriage or private hire vehicle, the vehicle must meet the requirements of the standard MOT test as well as additional measures laid down by the Council and set out in our Manual of Inspection Standards.
 There are a number of conditions attached to vehicle licences and these can be found in the guidance notes for new applicants:

 A private hire vehicle can only be dispatched to a customer by a private hire operator.
 This is a person who holds an operator’s licence under Section 55 of the Local Government (Miscellaneous Provisions) Act 1976 Part II.